 This week Joseph explores different ways of freeing the mind by understanding the habits of preference, the emptiness of thoughts and the seduction of “I am.”

-Waking Up (Opening) – One of the biggest challenges for Dharma practitioners is the integration of deeper levels of truth into our lives.
-Joseph explores these deeper levels of truth about reality as laid out by the Buddha, which enables us to experience life in a much more freeing way.
+One of the biggest challenges for Dharma practitioners is the integration of deeper levels of truth into our lives.
+Joseph explores these deeper levels of truth about reality as laid out by the Buddha.
+Which enables us to experience life in a much more freeing way.

-“A lot of the teachings are expressed in very conventional language and we live our lives on the level of relative conventional reality.
+“A lot of the teachings are expressed in very conventional language.
+We live our lives on the level of relative conventional reality.
 In our Dharma practice, we are also exploring what could be called a more ultimate level of truth or reality.
 Our challenge is to integrate the two levels.
-So that even when we are involved in the world, as we all are one way or another, we don’t completely lose sight of the underlying, empty, unsubstantial and selfless nature of it all.”
+So that even when we are involved in the world.
+As we all are one way or another, we don’t completely lose sight of the underlying, empty, unsubstantial and selfless nature of it all.” – Joseph Goldstein

-A Compassionate Response (6:00) – The more we understand the relative and ultimate levels of truth and how they work together, we begin to experience compassion in two different ways.
+The more we understand the relative.
+The ultimate levels of truth and how they work together, we begin to experience compassion in two different ways.
 This compassion comes as a natural response to suffering that has the potential free us through awareness.

 “We can experience compassion for the suffering, both mental and physical, that we all go through in this dreamlike existence.
 As we are more open and less self-centered, this response of compassion comes more and more effortlessly.
 Then when we awaken just a little bit to the fact that is all a dream, we can have compassion for ourselves and others who are still lost in the dream.
 Then we begin to see the real freedom is not changing the dream, but in waking up.
 That is really what our practice here is about.”

-Unafflicted Mind (14:00) – Joseph reflects on the ways we can begin to free the mind and keep it unafflicted from the suffering of the body.
+Joseph reflects on the ways we can begin to free the mind and keep it un-afflicted from the suffering of the body.

 “At some point, the mind becomes so clear and balanced that whatever arises is seen and left untouched with no interference.” – Ajahn Jumnien